Co-funded research fellowship opportunities

 As a Pauline Ashley Fellow, jointly funded by Action on Hearing Loss and The Dunhill Medical Trust, I now plan to pursue further research into the assembly and maintenance of microdomains in the inner ear.
 In particular, I will determine how they change during ageing.
 Recent studies from other research groups have shown that a neural dysfunction, where auditory nerve cells lose their connections to sensory cells, is a primary contributor to age-related hearing loss (ARHL), the most common form of sensory loss in older people.
 In order to understand more about the pathophysiology of ARHL, it will be important to determine whether microdomain disruption contributes to the neural degeneration.
 Through this fellowship, I hope to establish myself as an independent researcher in auditory neuroscience, which is a first step in pursuing a successful academic career.

-The aim of the Pauline Ashley Fellowship scheme is to help talented young researchers make the transition from a post-doctoral scientist to an independent investigator, able to lead their own programme of research, attract funding and build a new research team.
-Action on Hearing Loss and The Dunhill Medical Trust are pleased to announce the award of two 2-year Pauline Ashley Post-doctoral Fellowships to Dr Chris Hardy and Dr Katie Smith at University College London.
+The aim of the this joint Fellowship scheme is to help talented young researchers make the transition from a post-doctoral scientist to an independent investigator, able to lead their own programme of research, attract funding and build a new research team.
+Action on Hearing Loss and The Dunhill Medical Trust are pleased to announce a second round of two 2-year Post-doctoral Fellowships.
+Deadline for applications 12 January 2021.

 The Dunhill Medical Trust